JaysonPye/Journal/2024/january.md

 - Create a view for sms to see all student details, and also link to the parent view of a student
 - add a Curriculum view

+## Student uploads / downloads

+[] SS forms can be uploaded
+[] SS forms need to be uploaded from a long time ago in order to date level ups (need to paste level ups in legacy upload version)
+[] Level up dates need to make a dummy test account or create a new level ups table [] ss needs to be uploadable monthly
+[] Status to populate kyuukai

 ## General changes - 30-40 hours?
 Lesson plans and tags could take a very long time or not that much.

 - A lot of documentation (5-8 hours work)
-- Student model needs status

 - Date of level ups needs to be taken from SS -- there are dates there about when students moved level to level, need this information from Leroy and have to edit the students parser
   [x] Create enum for child lessons
   [x] Add helper to differentiate between footers
   [x] Add footers
   [x] Add footer method to file controller
   [x] file controller adds footers to all pdfs depending on org [] Tests?

 - IP LOCKING
   [x] add functionality to lock by ip
   [] Add ips for each school
+  [x] add ips to some schools to test
 - Dump seasonal school picture & date ????

 [x] Branding based on URL params